minhtq05/tweet-comments-data-cleaner/README.md

 python clean.py
 ```

-We're using a SVM to predict the binary state (positive / negative) of comments.
+At the moment, We're using an SVM to predict the binary state (positive / negative) of comments.

-To train the model with the cleaned dataset, execute this command:
+To train the model with the cleaned dataset and find the accuracy of the model, execute this command:

 ```bash
 python train.py
 ```

-Arguments available:
+Features (arguments) for the clean program:

 ```bash
 -h head: only clean the first 'head' number of items in the dataset